On the classification of ALE K\"ahler manifolds: Divisorial analytic compactifications of ALE K ahler manifolds

 \begin{lemma} An orbifold $S$ is Moishezon if and only if it admits a big $\QQ$-Cartier divisor. \end{lemma}

 \begin{proof} Let $\pi: T\ra S$ be a resolution of singularities.
-Since the transcendence is a bimeromorphism invariant, we see that $S$ is Moishezon if and only if $T$ is Moishezon.
+Since the transcendence degree of the function field is a bimeromorphism invariant, we see that $S$ is Moishezon if and only if $T$ is Moishezon.
 Moreover, from the definition, we see that $S$ admits a big $\QQ$-Cartier divisor if and only if it admits a big Cartier divisor.

 Let $L_S$ be a big Cartier divisor on $S.$ Since $T$ is normal and $\pi$ has connected fibers, by the projection formula

 for some $c>0$ and $m$ sufficiently large.
 Therefore $\pi^*L_S$ is a big Cartier divisor on $T.$ Hence $T$ is Moishezon \cite[Theorem 2.2.15]{ma-ma}, and so $S$ is Moishezon as well.